-Sweethearts are back!
+Just like Sweethearts, our tax tips are back!
 Did you miss them?
-Or did you even realize they had gone in the first place?
+Or did you even realize those candy hearts had gone in the first place?

 Sadly, it’s true.
 The company that makes the pastel hearts with romantic and flirty sayings shuttered back in 2018, but after a completely heart-less 2019, the candy has been revived just in time for Valentine’s Day 2020.

 If Edge Financial had a valentine this year, it would have to be tax preparation.
 We just love everything about it!
 And even though you may not feel the same way about filing your taxes as we do, we want to rekindle your love of getting your taxes done with some helpful tax tips.

 So we thought we’d have a little bit of fun for Valentine’s Day and try to present some classic candy hearts messages as tax tips.
 We’ll present a classic Sweetheart message followed by the tax tip we really feel it embodies, and finally, how it can help you this tax season.